alexperrotta/trivialbots/readme.md

 Contributors: Hyun Joo Nam, Alexandra Perrotta and Kathryn Parker

-TrivialBOTS is a two player trivia game.
-When you have answered a question successfully, you will be granted access to generate a random robot.
-The first player able to generate 3 robots, wins.
+TrivialBOTS is single player trivia game.
+When you have answered a question successfully, you will granted a random robot.
+How many can you collect?

 ## What's new in version 0.5?